Interior design terms – are they really a thing?

 Whether you prefer to DIY or would rather use a professional you could benefit from knowing some of the insider design terms and principles.
 They can give you an insight on how to create a cohesive environment and how to finish up with your desired outcome.

 A space that utilises inherent, environmental conditions.
+The definition of the surrounding area or environment.

 A natural view or object that draws your eye or generates interest when first entering a room or space.
 For example, a big window with a view, a fireplace with a mantle, a feature wall or even a piece of artwork.